oliveiraleo/DCC075-Seguranca-Final_Work/README.md

 This repository contains some scripts that work as automated interfaces to other programs aiming to make it easier to scan for targets and then brute force their credentials

-This code was part of the Security Systems course
+This code was implemented as part of requirements for successfully completing the Security Systems (DCC075) course

 ## How to run